Code-Cause-Collective/repo-oss-doc-templates/README.md

 # Repository OSS Documentation Templates

-A collection of opinionated documentation templates for open-source projects, designed to promote clarity, consistency, and best practices.
+A collection of opinionated documentation templates for open-source projects, designed to promote clarity and consistency.

 ---